Firsthand Writings by BIPOC

 - Granville, Mass.
 Congregational Church records

 While serving in Rutland, VT Haynes wrote a series of letters to Rev. Timothy Cooley, the pastor of the above Granville church, primarily discussing ministry and local current events.
-The last item in this folder is a reply to his daughter Electa updating her on family and friends at the end of her school year.
+One of these items is a reply to his daughter Electa updating her on family and friends at the end of her school year.
 Also included is Haynes's hand written epitaph.

 - Bennington, Vt.
 First Church records